kedwards/docker-jenkins-slave/README.md

 # docker-jenkins-slave
-A generic jenkins slave image wrapped in a docker container
+A rubyied version, based off the generic jenkins slave image wrapped in a docker container